pedro-abundio-wang/computer-vision/docs/blogs/python-numpy-tutorial.md

 print(a[0, 1])   # Prints "77"
 ```

-You can also mix integer indexing with slice indexing.
-However, doing so will yield an array of lower rank than the original array.
+You can also **mix integer indexing with slice indexing**.
+However, doing so will **yield an array of lower rank than the original array**.

 ```python
 import numpy as np